 There is an opportunity in this course to complete assignments and exercises for each of the topics covered; plus at the end, the class project for this course is to take a page of script and storyboard it out entirely yourself.
 I’m going to give this project to you as though you were working for a studio - so you’ll get model sheets and layouts, as well as the script and then it’s over to you to put everything that we’ve covered in the course into practice.

 This course is a supplement to my successful storyboarding courses:

 Both those courses cover in depth everything you need to know to about storyboarding - the technical aspects, the filmic language and the nuts and bolts of communicating your ideas for a story visually.

 This course takes all of those concepts and principles and dials down into the actual process of drawing.

 This course is aimed at beginners, so you don’t have to have taken the other storyboarding courses in the series - you could use this as a starting point in fact.
 If you have taken the other courses in the series, this is going to bump you up to the next level and ensure that you are able to draw fast, fluid, efficiently.

 - Anyone interested in learning how to draw for animation

 My background spans the disciplines of drawing, painting, filmmaking and animation.
-I studied Film in Dublin, and at the Tisch School of the Arts, NYU in New York.
+I studied Film in Dublin, and spent a semester on a scholarship at the Tisch School of the Arts, NYU in New York.
 I later studied drawing and animation.
 Since 2005, I have worked in studios in Vancouver and Dublin as a professional Background Designer and Environment Artist.
 I've also worked as a storyboard artist, concept artist, and I have directed a number of short animated films.